MajorVictory/VU-MVDamageChecker/README.md

 This mod performs some of the same functions as [FlashHits' damageCheck](https://github.com/FlashHit/VU-Mods/tree/master/damageCheck) mod but with changes of my own.

 ## Description
-This mod cross-checks the damage players are giving via guns to help ctach cheaters who are boosting their damage. **No action is taken** when such an event occure, rather a warning message in the server's console is issued.
-It is still up to an admin to review these warnings and determine if they are malicious or not.
+This mod cross-checks the damage players are giving via guns to help ctach cheaters who are boosting their damage. **No action is taken** when such an event occurs, rather a warning message in the server's console is issued. *It is still up to an admin to review these warnings and determine if they are malicious or not.*

 An additional attempt to fix one version of the duplicate hits bug has been included